gainwell-ohio/spbm/docs/UPDL/Gastro/proton_pump_inhibitors.md

 - Must have therapeutic failure on preferred agent before PA of non-preferred

-## CLINICAL CRITERIA FOR PPI DOSES GREATER THAN ONCE DAILY
+## Clinical Criteria For PPI Doses Greater Than Once Daily

 1. For diagnosis of H. Pylori, BID dosing may be authorized for 30 days
 2. For diagnosis of COPD, Dyspepsia, Gastritis, Gastroparesis, Symptomatic Uncomplicated Barrett’s Esophagus, Carcinoma of GI tract, Crest Syndrome, Esophageal Varices, Scleroderma, Systemic Mastocytosis, Zollinger Ellison Syndrome: